 As businesses start to grow, so do their technology needs.
 Growing businesses often find that they save time and money by contracting with the right Managed Services partner.
 Managed Services allow you to augment your existing IT staff and infrastructure by partnering with a dedicated IT firm to take care of your network, servers, computers, and all your technology needs.
-This is the perfect solution for companies who need to operate at peak efficiency but do not have the resources to manage a large on-site IT staff.
+This is the perfect solution for companies that need to operate at peak efficiency but do not have the resources to manage a large on-site IT staff.

-However, the increasing range of expertise, technology and management models can make choosing an MSP a difficult task.
+However, the increasing range of expertise, technology, and management models can make choosing an MSP a difficult task.
 As virtualization and cloud backup services become standard business practices, more and more MSPs are entering the marketplace.
-Choosing the right provider is essential to successfully migrating your network to an outsourced operations center.
+Choosing the right provider is essential to successfully migrate your network to an outsourced operations center.
 By performing your due diligence in selecting your managed services partner, you can easily avoid costly and detrimental mistakes.

 Here are 12 Things to look for as you are evaluating a managed services provider

 Does a real person answer the phone every time you call?
 Even in the middle of the night, you should be able to talk to a person who can directly contact a technician when you have a big emergency.